morshud/node_nodemailer/README.md

 npm install

-Make sure to change the
+Make sure to change the smtp host to your preferred host

 http//localhost:3000